Skip to Main Content

 Borrower Responsibilities

-Borrowers are responsible for any ILL items that are lost or damaged and are liable for any fees.
-If an ILL item is lost or damaged, you are responsible for paying any replacement fees, processing fees, etc. as determined by the lending library—plus any fees assessed by McFarlin Library.
-All replacement fees, processing fees, etc. are non-refundable.
+Additionally, borrowers are accountable for any lost or damaged ILL items and are liable for associated fees.
+Should an ILL item be lost or damaged, you will be responsible for covering replacement fees, processing charges, and any other fees determined by the lending library, along with any fees assessed by McFarlin Library.
+Please note that all replacement fees, processing charges, and related costs are non-refundable.